-Ocean Related - Press Release
+Ocean Water Related - Press Release

-Ocean Water Use Warning for Los Angeles County Beaches 11/04/2024 |
+Ocean Water Quality Rain Advisory for All Los Angeles County

 Ocean Water Quality Rain Advisory A rain advisory is issued when there is significant rainfall that may cause bacteria levels in ocean waters to increase.
 Bacteria levels can increase significantly during and after rainstorms, as contaminants within the runoff enters the ocean.
 Bacteria levels may remain elevated up to 3 days depending upon the intensity of the rain and the volume of runoff.
 Elevated bacteria levels in ocean water may cause illness, especially in children and the elderly.
 The Department of Public Health recommends that beach users avoid contact with ocean water for a period of 3 days after significant rainfall, especially near flowing storm drains, creeks and rivers.
-None |
+RAIN ADVISORY: The Ocean Water Quality Rain Advisory has been lifted for all Los Angeles County Beaches.
+Some ocean water quality testing results are not yet available following the rain advisory.
+Beach users continue to be advised to avoid water contact near discharging storm drains, creeks, and rivers.
+This includes any runoff that has flown onto or ponded on the beach sand.
+OCEAN WATER ADVISORY DUE TO FIRE IMPACTS: The ocean water advisory due to fire impacts from Las Flores State Beach to Santa Monica State Beach remains in effect until further notice. |

 Beach Water Quality